New Employee Announcements: Simple

 A positive way to introduce a new employee is to share a paragraph the new employee has written that expresses three-four interesting tidbits about the new employee that will also draw in coworkers.

 Does the employee love cats?
 Share it.
-Does the employee run in 10k+ races?
+Does the employee participate in 10k+ races?
 Share it.
 Does the employee volunteer in the local food kitchen?
 Does the employee feed birds, collect old baseball cards, or refinish furniture?
 Again, share this information.

 The new employee will not share information that they are uncomfortable sharing with their new coworkers.
 This gives them the opportunity to share facets of their lives that they are comfortable sharing.
 This makes entering their new workforce more comfortable for them.